defactor-com/documentation/docs/smart-contracts/pools-contract/example.md

 ## Pool lifecycle

-- Event #1 -> _The contract is initialized with the USDC address that will be used for lending money_.
+- Event #1 (initialize contract) -> _The contract is initialized with the USDC address that will be used for lending money_.
-- Event #2 -> Bob creates a new pool with a soft cap of 1000 USDC and a hard cap of 2000 USDC, using 100 tokens of GOLD as collateral.
+- Event #2 (create a pool) -> Bob creates a new pool with a soft cap of 1000 USDC and a hard cap of 2000 USDC, using 100 tokens of GOLD as collateral.
-- Event #3 -> Alice commits 1100 USDC to the pool.
+- Event #3 (commit to a pool) -> Alice commits 1100 USDC to the pool.
-- Event #4 -> Bob collects the funds from the pool.
+- Event #4 (collect from pool) -> Bob collects the funds from the pool.
-- Event #5 -> After 30 days, Bob deposits 1100 USDC as rewards into the pool.
+- Event #5 (deposit rewards) -> After 30 days, Bob deposits 1100 USDC as rewards into the pool.
-- Event #6 -> After 60 days, Alice claims 1100 USDC as rewards from the pool.
+- Event #6 (claim rewards) -> After 60 days, Alice claims 1100 USDC as rewards from the pool.
-- Event #7 -> Bob closes the pool.
+- Event #7 (close pool) -> Bob closes the pool.

 Let's break this down to know what is under the hood of each event:

-### Event #1 (contract initialization)
+### Event #1 (initialize contract)

 - The contract is initialized with the USDC token address that will be used for lending money, and the initializer will be the admin of the contract.